-Comment: Tailor & Stitch uses an open costing calculation system in cooperation with the suppliers.
-The company exactly knows the price of each part of the garment (fabrics, trimmings, zippers etc), however it is not aware of the cost of labour and the share of their price that goes to workers' wages.
+Comment: Tailor & Stitch uses an open costing calculation system in cooperation with the suppliers in India.
+The company knows the price of each part of the garment (fabrics, trimmings, zippers etc), including the time it costs to make their products, and can estimate the share that is spent on salaries.
+They are not aware of costing calculations at other suppliers.

 1.9 Affiliate actively responds if suppliers fail to pay legal minimum wages.
-No minimum wage problems reported If a supplier fails to pay minimum wage, FWF affiliates are expected to hold management of the supplier accountable for respecting local labour law.
-Complaint reports, 2 CAPs, additional emails, FWF audit reports or other documents that show minimum wage issue is reported/resolved.
-2 -2 --- -- -- --- --- ---- --
+No data available If a supplier fails to pay minimum wage, FWF affiliates are expected to hold management of the supplier accountable for respecting local labour law.
+Complaint reports, CAPs, additional emails, FWF audit reports or other documents that show minimum wage issue is reported/resolved.
+N/A 2 -2 --- ---------------------- -- --- ----- --- ---- --